saint-broseph/real-time-sentiment-scraper/README.md

 🧠 **SENTILYTICS** - REAL TIME SENTIMENT TRACKER

-Sentilytics is a real-time sentiment analysis app that pulls live data from Twitter and Reddit about **anything** — stocks, people, events, trends — and visualizes public opinion in seconds.
+Sentilytics is a real-time sentiment analysis app that pulls live data from Twitter, certain sub-reddits from Reddit and news articles about
+**anything** — stocks, people, events, trends — and visualizes public opinion in seconds, mathematically, using VADER Sentiment Analysis.

 🔍 Features: